 What's emerging is a long, tangled story of legal and regulatory problems surrounding the C-Qur line of hernia mesh products.

 The C-Qur hernia mesh gained FDA approval through the FDA 510(k) program in 2006, which allowed Atrium to skip thorough pre-market studies.
-In order to gain 510(k) approval, Atrium had to prove that its mesh was substantially similar to a previously approved mesh.
+In order to gain 510(k) approval, Atrium had to prove that its mesh was substantially similar to a previously approved mesh already in the marketplace.

 Just like most transvaginal meshes, Atrium's C-Qur hernia mesh is made from polypropylene, the polymer plastic that's known to shrink, cause a foreign body reaction, become infected and erode.